 The Uniform Premarital Agreement Act (UPAA) has applied to California prenups since 1986.
-In general, this law states that written prenuptial agreements signed by both parties will automatically become effective once the couple marries.
-An agreement can cover a couple's present and future property rights, as well as other matters related to the marriage, but it can't negatively affect a child's right to child support, or take away a court's power to control child custody and visitation after marriage.
+In general, this law states that written prenuptial agreements signed by both parties, in contemplation of marriage will automatically become effective once the couple marries.
+An agreement can cover a couple's present and future property rights, as well as other matters related to the marriage, but it can't negatively affect a child's right to child support or take away a court's power to control child custody and visitation after marriage.

 Principles of general contract law also apply to prenuptial agreements.
 Agreements require valid consent, meaning that a person must have the mental ability to consent, and that consent cannot be the result of fraud, inappropriate influence, or mistake.

 Amendments to the UPAA that apply to California prenuptial agreements made after 2002 state that agreements will be enforced against a spouse only if that spouse:

 Even if all of the above requirements are satisfied, if the spouse did not employ an independent attorney, any provision in the agreement affecting rights to future spousal support (alimony) will not be enforceable.

 Provided that the agreement meets the above requirements, the couple can agree to modify, or even completely give up, rights to spousal support in the event of a divorce, as long as the result is not "unconscionable"—meaning extremely unfair—at the time of enforcement.

 It isn't clear exactly how unfair the results would need to be, but if a situation is extreme—for example, if one spouse would be forced to turn to welfare while the other still had ample means to provide support—the court would probably not uphold the agreement.
 Courts have also stated that any waiver of alimony will generally be enforced only between spouses of fairly equal education and intelligence, who were both self-sufficient in property and earning ability at the time of the agreement.